 There are dozens of methods, tricks and tips for writing great headlines.
-Unfortunately, this isn’t direct mail, and we have spam filters to adhere to, and character counts to abide by when it comes to writing great email subject lines.
+Unfortunately, this isn’t direct mail, and we have spam filters to adhere to, and character counts to abide by when it comes to writing the best email subject lines.

 Here are five quick tips for writing the best email subject lines:

-1. Write an email subject line that works.
-There are dozens of email subject line formulas suggested by top copywriters that both increase open-rates and and can sell more products.
+1. Write a subject line that works.
+There are dozens of email subject line formulas suggested by top copywriters that both increase open-rates on editorial emails and and can sell more products.
 Try asking a question, or adding urgency to your subject line.
 How-to subject lines, like “How to Get 12 Hours Out of an 8-hour Day” are also proven to have great open rates.
 For our subscription website publishing clients, a winner is “Please Accept or Decline Your Benefits”.
 Learn more about those winning email subject lines.

 Download a FREE copy of Best Email Subject Lines for Selling Premium Subscriptions and Memberships and discover an extensive list of email subject line frameworks that are consistently proven to sell and boost revenue for publishers.